Sutta Pitaka

 And with the stars before them

-came the silly gods of clouds.
+came the languid gods of clouds.

 These ten hosts of gods